 January 2017 — We secure our first paid opportunity on Instagram — a sponsored Instagram post and blog post.
 Together we launch a professional website dedicated to content creation for travel, lifestyle and fashion brands and start working with more clients.

-February 2017 — Jacob cuts our first travel video from our trip to Romania.
+February 2017 — We put together our first travel video from our trip to Romania.

 April 2017 — Our Instagram photo from the Saturnia Hot Springs in Tuscany goes viral, reaching tens of millions of people through re-postings across Instagram, Facebook, Twitter, and Pinterest.

 May 2017 — At this point we’ve been hosted for free at a number of hotels, and we go on our first press trip this month.
 We’ve been getting inquiries for paid work, including content creation (both photos and videos) for fashion brands and hotel companies.
 We turn down a lot of sponsorship opportunities because we don’t want our Instagram to be filled with ads.